Semantic-Digital-Twin/Kimera-On-Diadem/README.md

 **Remember:**
 - **Change the frame_ids in the kimera_semantics_custom.launch file depending on the left_cam_topic (color or infra1).**
 - **Change the topics in the kimera_vio_ros_realsenseIR.launch to match the topics coming from either the bag file or your RealSense camera.**

+**NOTE: The data recorded at ARTGarage is raw sensor data and does NOT have its own Odometry topic or TF Transforms.
+Kimera-VIO estimates its own left_cam & right_cam to base_link transforms hence there will be no need to record transforms coming from the RealSense.
+The only missing transform is the World

 ### Run Kimera VIO on EuRoC dataset
 Ensure you have the corresponding .bag file downloaded in your ```/datasets``` folder. \